koto-moya/MNIST/notes.md

 ## Broadcasting

-Pytorch uses *broadcasting* to do operation with tensors of different sizes.
+PyTorch uses *broadcasting* to do operation with tensors of different sizes.
 It will expand the tensor with the smaller rank to match the the tensor with the larger rank without actually allocating extra memory.

-*This is the most impoprtant technique for making efficient python code*
+*This is the most important technique for making efficient python code*

 ## Python Note